-These withdrawal amounts consist of:
+These withdrawal amounts include:

 Taxable Portion - Direct Rollover

-Taxable Portion – Paid Directly to the Member
+Taxable Portion – Paid directly to You

 Non-Taxable Portion – Direct Rollover

-Non-Taxable Portion – Paid Directly to the Member
+Non-Taxable Portion – Paid directly to You

 You will receive a 1099-R by January 31 of the year after you receive your distribution.
 By law, this is the latest date 1099-Rs can be mailed.

 If your balance is less than $1,000, state law allows PERF to automatically distribute the ASA balance to you if it is not requested.

 |John lists three beneficiaries and the percentages he wants them to receive:

 Ann – 60 percent; Bob – 30 percent; and Carl – 10 percent